Audiovisual artists: AV performance, Music, VJ, Transitional painting, Installation, Prints.

 The title Trees & Keys refers to both the moods of trees in relation to musical keys and the act of keying images through each other - a practice that goes back, via analogue vision/TV mixers to the process of reworking etchings - for example Rembrandt’s adding imagery to Hercules Seghers plates years after his death.

 Overlap have made available a limited edition of individually numbered USB keys containing an 11 min 30 second H264 MPeg4 HD audiovisual mix of Trees & Keys with edition numbered certificates of authenticity.
 Also available is a collection of limited edition "stills" at either 42cm x 42 cm or 42cm x 64cm (including 7cm borders), printed on 350 gsm 100 % cotton Hahnemuhle Museum etching paper, signed by the artists, in editions of 28.
 Original - Project 78 Mix1.4 - Artsy

-Music: Medium Fields, OVLP008, Release - 20 January 2018, Special long cut tracks of soft electric sub station hum merged with moody drawing room melodies.
-Album purchase/subscription access only on Bandcamp with exclusive live mix extras.
-Previous albums are available to download and stream on Bandcamp, itunes etc.
+Music: New Album, Medium Fields, OVLP007, Release - 23rd February 2018.
+Bandcamp exclusive with extra live mix track, Aquamix 12.40.
+Long sound tracks of soft electric sub station hum merged with moody drawing room melodies.
+Overlap music is distributed by Overlap Recordings available to download and stream on Bandcamp, itunes, Spotify etc.